cj-mills/christianjmills/_posts/2022-8-10-IceVision-to-OpenVINO-to-Unity-Tutorial-3.md

 We need to add a new `Texture2D` variable to store the pixel data for the input image.
 We'll remove the default method and create a new one called `FlipXAxis`.
-We need to replace the default method name in the `#pragma kernel` line at the top.
+Replace the default method name in the `#pragma kernel` line at the top.

 We need the input image height for the flip operation, which we can access with the [Texture2D::GetDimensions](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/sm5-object-texture2d-getdimensions) function.